 - HVAC equipment, which, at a minimum, heats and cools indoor air according to your thermostat setting

 You might think of these elements as a three-legged stool.
-Take away one or two legs, and stool becomes useless.
+Take away one or two legs, and the stool becomes useless.

 Traditionally, HVAC contractors have focused primarily on the third “leg” of the stool (equipment) and secondarily on the second (ductwork).
 To this day, most folks in our industry don’t think too hard about the building envelope and how its overall integrity affects the work they do.